LinnJS/express-graphql-apollo/README.md

 ## Tooling for GraphQL Client
   - TypeScript
   - NextJS (React)
-  - Apollo Client (Refactoring to React Query later)
+  - React Query as the GraphQL Client and `graphql-request` as a transport layer
   - GraphQL Code Generators with TypeScript support

 ## Getting Started